 THIS NEXT PART IS IMPORTANT!

 Regardless of where you’re traveling to/from, always, ALWAYS, ALWAYS carry your medications and medical equipment with you, preferably in your small personal carry-on item/handbag (so if you’re asked to gate check your carry-on luggage for some reason, you don’t have to worry that they’re going to lose all your meds or break your CPAP machine).
 Unless it’s a piece of equipment that won’t fit in your carry-on bag (even if your carry-on is empty), DON’T EVER PUT ESSENTIAL PRESCRIPTION MEDICATIONS OR MEDICAL EQUIPMENT IN YOUR CHECKED LUGGAGE.
-Equipment can be damaged in transit and if your luggage is lost, you won’t have your equipment, or even more important, your medication until it’s returned to you and if you’re traveling in the U.S., you may or may not be able to get a replacement at a local pharmacy – click here to read Joe’s post about that (he specified it for people vacationing in Walt Disney World but it would generally be the same no matter where in the U.S. you would be).
+Equipment can be damaged in transit and if your luggage is lost, you won’t have your equipment, or even more important, your medication, until it’s returned to you.
+If you figure that’s no big deal and you can just get a replacement of your prescription at the closest pharmacy, heads up that you may or may not be able to to do that – click here to read Joe’s post about that (he specified it for people vacationing in Walt Disney World but it would generally be the same no matter where in the U.S. you would be).